Public administration: Doctoral degrees

 There are two types of doctoral degrees in public administration: the Doctor of Public Administration (DPA) and the Ph.D. in public administration.
 The DPA is an applied-research doctoral degree in the field of public administration, focusing on the practice of public administration more than on its theoretical aspects.
-The DPA requires coursework beyond the Masters level and a thesis, dissertation or other doctoral project.
-Upon successful completion of the doctoral requirements, the title of "Doctor" is awarded and the post-nominals of D.P.A. can be used.
-Some universities use the Ph.D. as their doctoral degree in public administration (e.g., Carleton University in Ottawa, Canada, and the University Of Kerala in India).
 The Ph.D. is typically sought by individuals aiming to become professors of public administration or researchers.
 Individuals pursuing a Ph.D. in public administration often pursue more theoretical dissertation topics than their DPA counterparts.

 Notable scholars

-Notable scholars of public administration have come from a range of fields.
-In the period before public administration existed as its own independent discipline, scholars contributing to the field came from economics, sociology, management, political science, administrative law, and, other related fields.
+Notable scholars of public administration have come from a wide range of fields.
+In the period before public administration existed as its own independent sub-discipline of political science, scholars contributing to the field came from economics, sociology, management, political science, legal—specifically administrative law—and other related fields.
 More recently, scholars from public administration and public policy have contributed important studies and theories.